 Its quality and purity is also ensured by a certain set of vulnerability perimeters, preventing any cases of pollution and contamination.
 As a result, spring water has a wholesome taste, with a bit of saltiness or smoothness depending on its natural components.
 Natural spring water is completely safe to drink, albeit processing the water removes impurities and microorganisms.

-Apart from its main benefit of coming from a fresh source, spring is considered to be one of the best water types to drink, providing the body with vital nutrients as it moves through the body.
-It gives the body and the brain much-needed oxygen and helps the body to promote better digestion.
+Apart from its main benefit of coming from a fresh source, spring water is considered to be one of the best water types to drink, providing the body with vital nutrients to get through the day.
+Spring water is also a terrific channel for delivering oxygen throughout the body, hydrating organs, and improving bodily functions.

-When getting from the store, it’s important to read the label carefully to check whether it was bottled from the source.
-Only 55% of bottled water claiming to be this water type is real and authentic from the springs.
-So it pays to know whether it falls under that category or it’s just part of the 45% masquerading as treated tap water.
+When purchasing water from the store, it’s important to read the label carefully to check whether the water was bottled from the source.
+Only 55% of bottled water claiming to be this natural spring water is real and actually from natural springs.
+It pays to know whether it falls under that category or it’s just part of the 45% brands of treated tap water masquerading as spring water.

-Similar to spring water, mineral water also originates underground from a protected water source.
-The difference?
-Mineral water flows over rocks, which in turn allows it to pick up trace minerals unlike spring water.
+Similar to spring water, mineral water also originates underground from a protected water source, usually as runoff from mountains and rock formations.
+The stark difference?
+Mineral water flows over rocks, which allows it to pick up trace minerals unlike spring water.
 Mineral water is also known to have 250 minerals per million solids.